-The European Union has identified the creation of business opportunities for European exporters as a key priority, which is facilitated by Free Trade Agreements (FTAs).
+The creation of business opportunities for European exporters is a key priority for the European Union.
+This process is facilitated by Free Trade Agreements (FTAs).
 In return, partner countries can negotiate preferential tariffs for the export of fresh products to the European Union.
-Important suppliers of fresh fruit and vegetables (for example Morocco, Egypt, Colombia, Peru and South Africa) have FTAs with the European Union.
-Depending upon their content, such agreements can provide advantages in the trade of fresh products.
+Important suppliers of fresh fruit and vegetables (for example, Morocco, Egypt, Colombia, Peru and South Africa) have FTAs with the European Union.
+Depending on their content, such agreements can provide advantages in the trade of fresh products.
 For a complete overview of FTAs with the EU, see the European Commission website.

 - Determine whether your country has a Free Trade Agreement with the European Union and whether your product qualifies for a preferential tariff.
-Determine your (dis)advantages compared to direct competitors from other countries.
+Determine your advantages or disadvantages compared to direct competitors from other countries.

-Having a licence with seed companies may lower the threat of new entrants temporarily.
-Access to the right plant material and varieties to meet quality and taste requirements is important, specifically for the more common products.
-Breeder rights are strictly regulated in Europe.
+Having a licence from seed companies may lower the threat of new entrants temporarily.
+Access to the right plant material and varieties in order to meet quality and taste requirements is important, specifically for the more common products.
+Remember that breeder rights are strictly regulated in Europe.